-Harajuku (原宿) is famous for its extreme youth fashion and more generally as a mecca for teenagers.
-Opposite the Takeshita Exit is Takeshita Dori, a 400-metre shopping street crammed either side with clothes stores, crepe stalls, and cheap restaurants.
-Adults are few and far between—this really is a place for the kids who will in a few years opt for Shibuya as their new stomping ground.
+Harajuku is known for its extreme youth fashion and, more generally, as a mecca for teenagers.
+Opposite the Takeshita Exit of JR Harajuku Station is Takeshita Dori, a shopping street crammed either side with clothes stores, crepe stalls, and cheap restaurants.
+Adults are few and far between—this really is a place for the kids who will in a few years opt for Shibuya as their stomping ground.
 But Takeshita Dori is fun to walk down no matter what your age or interests.
 Its in-your-face, youths-only attitude is kind of endearing and gives you a good feel for the rebellious side of Japan’s teenagers.

 Most of the shops are glitzy establishments peddling clothes at a permanent discount, while others cater for a more edgy Japanese street fashion, be that spiked leather boots or cuter-than-cute doll-like attire.
 Sunday morning is an excellent time to visit as the “cosplay” (costume + play) girls and boys gather around Harajuku Station to show off the latest trends.

 Access | Map | Google Maps

 JR Harajuku Station, one stop from Shibuya on the Yamanote Line.